williamli9300/quantum-startlistviewer/README.md

 This is a portable Start List Viewer for Quantum-AQ.

-Reads `quantum.slx` created by Hy-Tek Swim MM for Quantum.
+Reads `quantum.slx` Start List file created by Hy-Tek Swim Meet Manager for Quantum-AQ.

 Written in Python, packaged using PyInstaller.